mikegent01/Reputation-Matrix2/README.md

 -   **File:** `character-relations.js`
 -   **Action:** Find the character object and update the `text` field for their opinion of another character.
 For example, if Archie recklessly endangers Dan, Markop's opinion of Archie (`markop.archie.text`) should be updated to reflect his disapproval.

+### 8. Update NPC Plots & World Events

+Quests with the type `npc_plot` are not tasks for the party to complete, but are ongoing stories in the world driven by non-player characters (NPCs).
+In the quest log, they are clearly marked with the status **"Ongoing"** to differentiate them from active player quests.
+These plots make the world feel alive and reactive to the party's actions or inaction.

+When a day advances, consider if these plots have progressed.
+This can happen in two ways:

+1.  **Player Influence:** Did the party do something to help or hinder one of the NPCs involved?
+If so, update the quest steps to reflect the consequences.
+For example, if the party provided crucial information to Diddy Kong, you might complete his current step and move the plot forward.
+2.  **Inaction:** If the party ignores the situation, the NPCs will act on their own.
+After a few in-game days, the plot should advance based on the most likely outcome.
+For example, if Chunky Kong is left to mediate the DK Crew's dispute without interference, he might succeed or fail on his own.

+Advancing an `npc_plot` should almost always generate a new WAHbook post from the involved characters.
+This informs the party of the latest developments and makes the world feel dynamic, showing them that the world moves on even without their direct involvement.

 By following these steps, you ensure that the passage of time is meaningful and consistently reflected across all parts of the application.

 ## Contributing Map Data